Artificial intelligence and copyright: United States

 Both the federal and circuit courts in the District of Columbia have upheld the Copyright Office's refusal to register copyrights for works generated solely by machines, establishing that machine ownership would conflict with heritable property rights as establish by the Copyright Act of 1975.
+As of March 2026, the Supreme Court of the United States has denied hearing challenges to the Copyright Office's decision.

 The U.S. Patent and Trademark Office (USPTO) similarly codified restrictions on the patentability of patents credits solely to AI authors in February 2024, following an August 2023 ruling in the case Thaler v.
 Perlmutter.
 In this case, the Patent Office denied grant to patents created by Stephen Thaler's AI program, DABUS due to the lack of a "natural person" on the patents' list of inventors.
 The U.S. Court of Appeals for the Federal Circuit upheld this decision.
 In the subsequent rule-making, the USPTO allows for human inventors to incorporate the output of artificial intelligence, as long as this method is appropriately documented in the patent application.
 However, it may become virtually impossible as when the inner workings and the use of AI in inventive transactions are not adequately understood or are largely unknown.

 Representative Adam Schiff proposed the Generative AI Copyright Disclosure Act in April 2024.
 If passed, the bill would require AI companies to submit copyrighted works to the Register of Copyrights before releasing new generative AI systems.
 These companies would have to file these documents 30 days before publicly showing their AI tools.